The Monte Carlo simulation is a technique to handle uncertainty.

 Imagine that a new product should be launched.
 You define in advance

-in the spreadsheet.
+which is entered in the spreadsheet.
 The possible cases between -3% and +3% reflect uncertainty.
 You can not say with confidence or certainty that the growth rate will be exactly +

-A Monte Carlo simulation with MC FLO selects computer-aided and directly in the Excel spreadsheet hundreds or thousands of times an allowable value from the predefined distribution function (say + 1.97%) and automatically calculates the associated result (such as the profit).
+A Monte Carlo simulation with MC FLO selects in continuation computer-aided and directly in the Excel spreadsheet hundreds or thousands of times an allowable value from the predefined distribution function (say + 1.97%) and automatically calculates the associated result (such as the profit).
 As a result, you not only get a single value ("point view"), but a variety of possible values ("bandwidths"), from which you can then make an informed decision.